Service Detail

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Retail center construction with careful coordination around storefront quality, customer circulation, parking flow, and phased tenant delivery.
+Retail center construction in San Marcos with careful coordination around storefront quality, customer circulation, parking flow, outlet-corridor positioning, and phased tenant delivery.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep retail center construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Projects open with better customer experience and cleaner tenant handoffs because exterior, parking, utilities, and interiors are delivered on one aligned plan.
+Projects open with better customer experience and cleaner tenant handoffs because exterior, parking, utilities, and interiors are delivered on one aligned plan that reflects San Marcos retail market demand and Hays County permitting and site realities.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?